|

 "Legolas?"

 "Get down," growled the beast beside her.
-And it reached
+It reached

 up with its filthy hands and pulled her to her knees.
 "He